ppkgtmm/ds-projects/sign-language-classification/README.md

 1. Create a `Kaggle` account if you don't have
 2. Generate `Kaggle API token` from `Account` tab in your `Kaggle Profile` page
 3. Upload `kaggle.json` file automatically downloaded from `2.` to `root directory` of your `Google Drive`
+4. Download `sign-language-classification.ipynb` jupyter notebook file and open it in Google Colab
+5. Run the notebook
 <br/><br/>

 To Dos